nR3D/value-noise/README.md

 Generate random value noise images, using different kinds of interpolation (bilinear, bicubic, and smoothstep).

 The graphical interface is based on Qt (v.
-5.12), yet the value noise implementation (located in `src`) is independent of its GUI, hence the latter can be rewritten with any other graphic library.
+5.12), yet the value noise implementation (located in `src`) is independent of its GUI, hence it can be rewritten with any other graphic library.

+!(screenSample)[images/screenSample.png]

 ## Interpolation